 The Uno is quite small in size, like a tall hardcover book and weighs less than a pound.
 You can throw it in a laptop bag and take it with you without feeling loaded down.
 Personally I love the design.
 It reminds me of a modern adaptation of the classic Sinclair ZX81 computer from the '80s.
 The keyboard is going to be love/hate for some people (it's like typing on a tablet) but it actually works.
 Of course, you can also control it from a MIDI controller, whether from IK Multimedia or a third party, though it's obviously not as portable when you do that.

 The Uno Synth comes with the necessary USB, Midi and Lightning (iOS) cables so it's easy to connect with other equipment.
+(Though to connect to a Mac or PC you'll need an audio interface also.)
 There's also a recently updated and totally free synth editor app for Mac/Windows/iOS which gives you a few more controls and makes it easy to load or save libraries of preset sounds and sequences.
 One thing I would love if there were more tutorials on using the Uno Synth with GarageBand or Logic Pro and how to create interesting sounds and sequences.
 I suspect a lot of buyers of the Uno Synth are going to be new to this type of music creation.
 If you're on the fence, give it a shot, there's plenty of fun to be had and the sound is great.

 The Uno Drum